 Part 3: Your Own Critique/Response

 After reviewing these articles, I am reminded of a book I read years ago by Hilary Clinton, called, “It Takes a Village”.
 I think this title is a very powerful and true statement.
 Even though individuals can and do make a difference, it really take a collaborative effort to keep up the momentum.
 If a society really wants to retain or revitalize a heritage language or culture the responsibility cannot fall solely on the schools.
 The parents, community leaders and the students must take proactive steps to preserving their cultural identity.
+Yes, and the schools can also offer key support- though it takes a lot of envisioning to think what this can look like- as in the Hawaiian case.

 One of my saddest observations in the loss of language is the break down in communication between generations.
 Language is the means by which grandparents and parents impart knowledge, beliefs and cultural history.
 What happens when this tie or connection is broken?
 The loss can be devastating to the relationship of the family and the existence of the culture.

 Another observation that really made an impact upon me was that unlike the immigrants who come to the United States, the Native American people cannot return to their native country.
 The immigrants who come to the United States can go back to their origins, where their language and culture are being preserved.
 However, the Native American communities have no other nation or homeland to return to, no one in a homeland is preserving their way of life and language.
 For these societies, when the language and culture disappears it is gone from the face of the earth perhaps forever.
+Yes- and this has implications for heritage language learners and efforts in school- although as Wong Fillmore reminds us, each instance of intergenerational communication breakdown has its own complicated dynamics, and those can be challenging for families, even if they know that their language is thriving somewhere else… though there is also some interesting recent research on how families work to maintain transnational connections, with implications for their children’s language development.

 References